PennyLaneAI/pennylane/doc/introduction/measurements.rst

 for the ``0`` measurement outcome.

-PennyLane implements the deferred measurement principle to transform conditional operations with the :func:`~.defer_measurements` quantum function transform.
+PennyLane implements the deferred measurement principle to transform conditional operations with the :func:`~.pennylane.defer_measurements` quantum function transform.
 The deferred measurement principle provides a natural method to simulate the application of mid-circuit measurements and conditional operations in a differentiable and device-independent way.
 Performing true mid-circuit measurements and conditional operations is dependent on the quantum hardware and PennyLane device capabilities.

-For more examples on applying quantum functions conditionally, refer to the :func:`~.pennylane.cond` transform.

 .. code-block:: python